Alpn4something/OG-Discord/README.md

 ### How do i install this?
 Use any client modification that supports .css themes (Vencord, as an example) and copy preferred color scheme file into themes folder.
+It's simple as that!
-Can't be any simple.
-If you can't to this, what can you do?.
+<sub>(If you can't do this, what can you do?)</sub>

 Alternatively, you can copy text from settings file and merge it with [OG-Discord(ForImportUrl-colorless).css](https://github.com/Alpn4something/OG-Discord/blob/Resources-branch/OG-Discord(ForImportUrl-colorless).css), removing import url in process, making theme less dependent on Github servers (excluding aPNGs and SVG that theme uses).